Thailand - Krabi

 Tourists arriving in Thailand from most destinations will land in Bangkok and will need to transfer to a domestic flight to get to Krabi.

-I was quite horrified at how much hotels in Krabi want for hotel transfers to and from the airport.
+I was quite horrified at how much money hotels in Krabi want for hotel transfers to and from the airport.
 The prices may be reasonable for other countries, but they are expensive for Thailand.

 If I was flying into Krabi I would seriously consider hiring a car.
 This will save you having to pay for airport transfers and it will also allow you to travel around and explore at your leisure.